11 Ways To Wear Silver Nails — Summer's Most Unexpected Breakout Shade

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-There’s something about a silver manicure that, for me, has always screamed holiday season.
-But thanks to a recent viral 10-minute TikTok video by creator Amanda Sujin, in which she swatches all of her favorite silver nail polishes, I’ve become certifiably obsessed with silver nails for the summer.
+There’s something about a silver manicure that, for me, has always screamed party season.
+But thanks to a recent viral 10-minute TikTok video by creator Amanda Sujin, in which she swatches all of her favourite silver nail polishes, I’ve become certifiably obsessed with silver nails for the summer.
 “It’s neutral and so cool,” insists Amanda, and, honestly, I couldn’t agree more.

 @amandasujin silver nail polish guide bc silver is a neutral and this is my top most asked question + best thing I can suggest to you for effortless silver girl energy 💅🤍 #silvernailpolish #silvergirl #summerstyling #styletips #nailpolish #silverjewelry #productfavorites ♬ original sound - Amanda